Also called “Cowboy Soup,” this beefy macaroni soup is fully loaded with flavor!

 - Easy Hamburger Soup – freezes perfectly!

-- Shepherd’s Pie Soup – comfort food staple
+- Shepherd’s Pie Soup – a comfort food staple

 - Stuffed Pepper Soup – inexpensive & delicious!